dickpong

 4.4 Scoring

-• Cup Removal: When a ball lands in a cup, that cup is removed, and the defending player consumes its contents.
+• Cup Removal: When a ball lands in a cup, that cup is removed.
+The defending players must take a drink of their beverage.

 • Winning: The first team to eliminate all opponent cups wins the game.